DespinaChristou/compact-relex/README.md

 ## License

 Code is released under the MIT License (see `LICENSE`).
-Dataset and model artifacts are subject to the licenses of their underlying sources (notably the TACRED LDC license noted above).
+Dataset and model artifacts are subject to the licenses of their underlying sources.